BBVA reaches an agreement to purchase Tree Inversiones Inmobiliarias from Merlin Properties

 In a context of rising inflation (the current contract includes a clause that annually adjusts rent prices to 1.5 times inflation), this operation gives BBVA greater flexibility to manage its network of branches in Spain, as the bank resumes ownership.
 It will also generate significant savings from now until the date when the contract ended in 2040.

-BBVA has agreed to pay 1.99 billion euros for 100% of the shares of Tree Inversiones Inmobiliarias, which owns the properties (659 branches and three individual buildings), in a transaction that is estimated to have an initial capital consumption of -7 basis points.
-It is also expected to generate an initial net impact on the income statement of approximately -200 million euros, once the transaction is completed, which is forecasted to be at the end of the second quarter.
-These impacts will be more than offset by the cumulative savings expected when this transaction is executed.
+BBVA has agreed to pay €1.99 billion for 100 percent of the shares of Tree Inversiones Inmobiliarias, the owner of the properties (659 branches and three unique buildings).
+The operation is initially expected to consume -7 basis points of capital and have a -€200 million impact on the income statement once the transaction is complete - presumably at the end of the second quarter.
+These impacts will be more than compensated by the accumulated savings that are expected once this transaction has been completed.